Showing posts with label events. Show all posts

 A promising future awaits

-In the next 2 decades, about 20 years from now, our hometown will be more livable and offer a more excellent and sustainable opportunity.
+In the next two decades, about twenty years from now, our hometown will be more livable and offer more excellent and sustainable opportunities.

 We were born and raised in this place we call home, and we will always come back to see its development and create the future we envisioned.